Cut fuel spending: the best points for petrol

 It's well worth noting, at this point, that reward credit cards won't be suitable for all drivers.

 Once cardholders start paying to borrow the value of their rewards plummets.

 The rate at which we earn rewards is always way below the rate a card provider will charge in interest on outstanding balances, so we'll rapidly find the cost of any interest incurred wiping out our potential earnings.

 The golden rule is to always pay back the card balance in full at the end of month.

 Those concerned that they won't be able to follow that rule are better off concentrating solely on ways to cut the cost of motoring that don't revolve around credit.

 That's the loyalty schemes above and the efficiency tips below.

 3. Improving efficiency

-Removing excess weight (taking out heavy loads, removing extras like roof racks and bike racks) and checking tyre pressures regularly makes vehicles much more fuel efficient.
+Removing excess weight (taking out heavy loads, removing extras like roof racks and bike racks) and checking tyre pressures are correct on a regular basis will all help make the vehicle much more fuel efficient.

 Drive more slowly and more steadily